Picosa Director of Operations & Marketing, Andrea R. DiOrio, is among Chicago’s most highly sought after clarinetists.

-DiOrio has been recognized as a top pedagogue as well.
 In 2014, DiOrio’s presentations on the topic of “A New Twist on Clarinet Methods” were presented to a full house at the Illinois Music Educator’s Association State Conference and as a webinar for the National Association for Music Education Learning Network.
-DiOrio currently serves as Clarinet Instructor at North Central College, a position she has held since 2010.
-She is also Co-Director of the Illinois Summer Youth Music Pre-College Clarinet Camp with J. David Harris at the University of Illinois.
-DiOrio is a Senior Lecturer for Benedictine University’s Moser College of Adult and Professional Studies where she teaches Music Appreciation and writes curriculum.
+DiOrio currently serves as Clarinet Instructor at Elmhurst University, North Central College, and Aurora University.
+She is Co-Director of the Illinois Summer Youth Music Pre-College Clarinet Camp with J. David Harris at the University of Illinois.
+DiOrio is a Senior Lecturer for Benedictine University’s School of Graduate, Adult and Professional Education where she teaches Music Appreciation and writes curriculum.
 She has previously served in the music departments of Benedictine University and Loyola University Chicago.